mxagar/design_patterns_notes/DesignPatterns_01_SOLID.md

 Named after [Barbara Liskov](https://en.wikipedia.org/wiki/Barbara_Liskov), this principle states that **subtypes should be immediately substitutable by their base types**.

 The example given uses the classes `Rectangle` and `Square`.
 Although it may seem sensible to inherit `Square` from `Rectangle`, the `set_width/height()` functions enter in conflict: a square changes both dimensions when one is set.
-Thus, we get inexpected behavior.
+Thus, we get unexpected behavior.
 The solution is not using inheritance and working with squares as if they were rectangles.
 A factory is used to create differentiated objects, but they are rectangles at the end.

 ```c++
 class Rectangle